 Hagar Shahal, Anat Nazarathy Flute

-Jonathan Hadas Clarinet
+Jonathan Hadas, Nir Marom Clarinet

 Nadav Cohen Bassoon